steelbrain/ffmpeg-over-ip/README.md

 ## Docker Integration

-You can use ffmpeg-over-ip in Docker environments by mounting the client binary:
+You can use ffmpeg-over-ip in Docker environments by mounting the binary and configuration as volumes.
+Using ffmpeg-over-ip with containers allows containers to use ffmpeg remotely without needing GPU passthrough or other special setup.

+For client, you can do:

 ```bash
 docker run -v ./path/to/ffmpeg-over-ip-client:/usr/bin/ffmpeg \